Support from FASE's Education Technology Office

 Once all the booklets have been graded, you are able to share the grades with your students and export the grades to Quercus.

-1. Open the Results item on the left-hand menu, and
+1. Open Results section on the left-hand menu

-1. Send grades to students: will send an email to each student containing a link to their score page, which includes their submission, scores, feedback, and additional information you’ve chosen to include.
+4. Select Return grades button when you are ready to share the grades with students.
+This will send an email to each student containing a link to their score page, which includes their submission, scores, feedback, and additional information you’ve chosen to include.

 What will your students see in Crowdmark when you select the Send grades to students option?
 For more information about the student view of the score page, review the Crowdmark guide: What do students see?